CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Methodology

 Here, $i \in I \equiv \{1 \dots 2N\}$, $A(i) \equiv I \setminus \{i\}$, and $P(i) \equiv \{p \in A(i) : \bar l_p = \bar l_i\}$ is the set of indices of all positives in the batch distinct from $i$. $|P(i)|$ is the cardinality of $P(i)$.
 The $\cdot$ symbol denotes the inner product, and $\tau \in \mathcal{R}^+$ is a scalar temperature parameter.
 This loss corresponds to using cosine similarity to measure similarity between images.

-{\bf Sampling.} For the above loss to be effective, we must have positive examples for all shoe models within a batch.
-However, if we pick shoe models randomly from a dataset with a very large number of shoe models, we can expect to sample a set of unique shoe models each time.
-Then, this loss would act like its self-supervised counterpart.
-To remedy this, we sample data in pairs, i.e. we choose $N / 2$ shoe models randomly and select two shoe instances from each shoe model.
+{\bf Sampling.} For the above loss to be effective, we must have (enough) positive examples within a batch.
+However, if we uniformly sample shoe models from the large-scale dataset of a large number of shoe models, a training batch might contain unique shoe models that does not have pairs of positive examples.
+Therefore, we sample training data in pairs, i.e. we choose $N / 2$ shoe models randomly and select two random instances from each shoe model.